curl/curl/docs/cmdline-opts/_PROGRESS.md

 meter and response data.

-If you want a progress meter for HTTP POST or PUT requests, you need to redirect the response output to a file, using shell redirect (>), --output or similar.
+If you want a progress meter for HTTP POST or PUT requests, you need to redirect the response output to a file, using shell redirect (\>), --output or similar.

 This does not apply to FTP upload as that operation does not spit out any response data to the terminal.

-If you prefer a progress "bar" instead of the regular meter, --progress-bar is your friend.
+If you prefer a progress bar instead of the regular meter, --progress-bar is your friend.
 You can also disable the progress meter completely with the --silent option.